-Access to fresh, clean water has been known for centuries to be foundational to health.
+Access to fresh, clean water is foundational to health.
 Keeping our oceans, groundwater, and reservoirs free of pollutants prevents human exposures to chemicals and heavy metals that can cause serious health effects.

 What you can do